A practical guide to choosing the right probiotic category

 How practitioners often think about choosing probiotic categories

-One of the biggest misconceptions in gut health is the idea that probiotic selection is mostly about finding the “best” probiotic, the highest potency or the product with the most strains.
+One of the biggest misconceptions in gut health is that choosing a probiotic is simply a matter of finding the “best” product, the highest CFU count or the blend with the most strains.

-In practice, the thought process is often more contextual than that.
+In practice, the thought process is usually much more contextual.

 If someone is highly sensitive or reactive

-If someone has already tried many probiotics unsuccessfully
+If someone has already tried several probiotics without success

 If someone is rebuilding after antibiotics